 Last, we can confirm that running pip points to pip3 by opening a new shell or by resetting our current shell and seeing what we point to:

-# This command reloads my zsh without exiting the session
+# This command reloads the current shell without exiting the session

 # Now we can look to see where pip points us

 We can avoid using Homebrew to update pip, but that requires a much longer tutorial from the Python documentation.